FabricMC/fabric-docs/develop/data-generation/block-models.md

 ### Using Texture Map {#using-texture-map}

 What does `TextureMapping` do?
 It actually provides the Resource Location that point to the textures.
-It technically behaves like a normal map - you associate a `TextureSlot` (Key) with a `ResourceLocation` (Value).
+It technically behaves like a normal map - you associate a `TextureSlot` (Key) with an `Identifier` (Value).

 You can either use the vanilla ones, like `TextureMapping.cube()`(which associates all TextureKeys with the same Resource Location), or create a new one, by creating a new instance and then using `.put()` to associate keys with values.